-Change the 6th paragraph as follows: (#12398) (#12398)
+Change the 6th and 7th paragraphs as follows: (#12398) (#12398)

 A STA that transmits a TWT element with the TWT Request subfield equal to 1 is a TWT requesting STA or TWT scheduled STA.
 Otherwise, it is a TWT responding STA or TWT scheduling AP.

-The TWT Setup Command subfield values indicate the type of TWT command, as shown in Table 9-289 (TWT Setup Command field values(11ah)). (#12398) (#12398)
+The TWT Setup Command subfield values indicate the type of TWT command.
+The use of the TWT Setup Command field for negotiation of individual and broadcast TWT is described shown in Table 9-289 (TWT Setup Command field values(11ah)).
+The entries in the table apply to cases when the Broadcast field has the value 1, or the Broadcast field has the value 0 and the Wake TBTT Negotiation field has the value 0.
+For TWT Setup Command field use when the Broadcast field has the value 0 and the Wake TBTT Negotiation field has the value 1, see 27.7.3.4 (Negotiation of Wake TBTT and wake interval). (#12398) (#12398)

 Change Table 9-262k (TWT Setup Command field values) as follows: